athlohangade/conversational-ai-bot/README.md

 -   Webpage finder to redirect user to correct mastercard webpage.
 -   ATM locator to locate ATMs of specified locations.
 -   Machine learning to enhance productivity rather than using static integrations.
--   NLP to provide highly engaging user experience
+-   NLP to provide highly engaging user experience.

 Following are the requirements of this project :
 -   User friendly messenger UI.
 -   Appropriate response to the user’s query.
 -   Respond with simple and understandable language.
 -   Effectively handle multiple users online.
--   Ability to handle all valid use cases as well as unknown messages
+-   Ability to handle all valid use cases as well as unknown messages or chitchat.

 ## Installation Guide: